bhdicaire/dnsConfiguration/README.md

 ![Logo](https://github.com/bhdicaire/dnsConfiguration/raw/master/img/logo.png)

-Your dns configuration are how you configure your ecosystem.
-These are mine.
-[Fork this repository](https://github.com/bhdicaire/dnsConfiguration/fork) and make it your own  managed by git and powered by [StackOverflow's DNSControl](https://github.com/StackExchange/dnscontrol).

 I was a little tired of having hand crafted zone file.
 DNS Management is hard, especially if you manage thousands of records with several registrars and many DNS providers.

+I manage DNS configuration with [StackOverflow's DNSControl](https://stackexchange.github.io/dnscontrol/) and [store releases with Git](https://stackexchange.github.io/dnscontrol/release-engineering).

+Your DNS configuration is unique as your ecosystem.
+These are mine.
+[Fork this repository](https://github.com/bhdicaire/dnsConfiguration/fork) and make it your own.

 ## Why would I want my dns configuration on GitHub?

+I don't believe in security by obscurity and I :love: Github.

 I can easily backup, and restore settings for my personal sites.
 Furthermore, I can share what I have learned and grab new tricks from the community.
-I don't believe in security by obscurity.
 Don't expect to much, this is my opinionated [domain specific language (DSL)](https://stackexchange.github.io/dnscontrol/js) configuration to describe my zones for my own projects.

 ## Licence